dotexe1337/kaomoji-rofi/README.md

 ## Configuration

-All options passed to kaomoji.sh are passed to rofi.
-The screenshot has been taken with the following command. `kaomoji.sh -config config -theme some_theme.rasi`
+All options passed to kaomoji.sh are passed to rofi.`